GoogleContainerTools/google-container-tools-intellij/README.md

     }
 ```

 Save the changes (`Ctrl-S`) or build the project (use `Build -> Build Project` menu or the toolbar icon).
-The plugin and Skaffold pick up the changes, re-build the project, image and deploy the updated image to your Kubernetes cluster.
+The plugin picks up the changes, re-builds the project, image and deploys the updated image to your Kubernetes cluster.
 You can watch the progress and deployment logs in the console window.
-Once our updated Spring Boot application initializes, we can test our application running on Kubernetes is still accessible and the new feature is immediately available:
+Once the changes are propagated, we can confirm the updates by visiting the newly created endpoint:

 ![browser showing new greeting page of the application](docs/images/browser-greeting.png)